biswas-neelesh96/Raspberry-Pi-Pico-Programs/README.md

 # Raspberry-Pi-Pico-Programs
-Below are some programs used for the development of newly formed microcontroller Raspberry Pi Pico
+Below are some programs used for the development of newly formed microcontroller (in January 2021) **Raspberry Pi Pico.**